Rale01/Dental-Clinic-real-world-project/README.md

-# Dental Clinic Management System
+# Java Software Solution For Dental Clinic Management

 The **Dental Clinic Management System** is a comprehensive software solution designed to streamline the operations of dental clinics.
 Developed by Rastko Jokic, this system offers a modern and intuitive interface to manage patients, appointments, treatments, and prescriptions effectively.